hit9/rux/docs/index.rst

 What is
 -------

-Rux is a lightweight and fast static blog generator, which build markdown to html.
+Rux is a micro and fast static blog generator, which build Markdown to HTML & PDF.

 Release v\ |version|. (:ref:`Installation <install>`)